Mattilsynet/datomic-gcp-psql-tf/README.md

 # Datomic on GCP

-A Terraform module, a Docker image, and an Ansible collection to run a Datomic transactor on Google Cloud Platform (GCP) with a local Postgres storage backend.
+A Terraform module, a Docker image, and an Ansible collection to run a Datomic transactor on Google Cloud Platform (GCP) with a local Postgres storage backend and memcached.

 ## Overview